Pseudorapidity dependence of anisotropic flow and its decorrelations using long-range multiparticle correlations in Pb-Pb and Xe-Xe collisions: Results

 Comparisons with calculations from the AMPT model~\cite{Ma:2016fve} and hydrodynamic model CLVisc~\cite{Wu:2018cpc} are shown in Figs.~\ref{fig:result:pbpb:gap08} and~\ref{fig:result:pbpb:gap20} with dashed and full lines, respectively.
 The \AMPT{} is a hybrid model that evolves fluctuating initial conditions from the HIJING model~\cite{Gyulassy:1994ew}, followed by partonic and hadronic interactions.
 It gives reasonable descriptions of the rapidity distributions measured in heavy-ion collisions.
 The \Hydro{} is a ($3+1$)-dimensional hydrodynamic model that simulates the dynamic evolution of the QGP fireball based on the initial conditions computed with the \AMPT{} model.
+Because of extra parameters tuning and additional parton smearing in the \Hydro{} to fit the experimental data, the initial conditions from \Hydro{} are not identical to those of the \AMPT{} model.
 The \AMPT{} and \Hydro{} calculations of the $\vn{n}$ coefficients shown in Fig.~\ref{fig:result:pbpb:gap08} and~\ref{fig:result:pbpb:gap20} were carried out in a similar way as the analysis of ALICE data presented in this article, using the pseudorapidity ranges and \etagap{} as illustrated in Fig.~\ref{fig:cumulants:method1}.

 Both \AMPT{} and \Hydro{} calculations qualitatively follow the trend of the pseudorapidity dependence of $\vn{n}$ found in data.
 Both models, however, overestimate the $\vn{n}$ coefficients over the whole presented pseudorapidity range in the $30\%$ most central \PbPb{} collisions.
 In the case of \AMPT{}, that trend continues down to the most peripheral collisions, while \Hydro{} underestimates the experimental results for the 40--60$\%$ collision centrality range.
 The AMPT calculations with a small \etagap{} (Fig.~\ref{fig:result:pbpb:gap08}) show peaked pseudorapidity dependence near $\eta=0$, while this trend vanishes with large \etagap{} (Fig.~\ref{fig:result:pbpb:gap20}), similarly as in data.
 In contrast, the \Hydro{} calculations remain unchanged for the two cases.
 This further substantiates the origin of this peak to be caused by non-flow contributions from short range correlations, since \Hydro{} produces less of these than the transport \AMPT{} model.
 Nevertheless, comparison with measurements with forward reference regions (i.e. large \etagap{}) in Fig.~\ref{fig:result:pbpb:gap20} reveals that the \Hydro{} model predicts a systematically more peaked distribution near midrapidity, while \AMPT{} shows a constant $\eta$ dependence of $v_n$, which is in qualitative agreement with the data.
 Other calculations of hydrodynamical models~\cite{Wu:2018cpc,Denicol:2015nhu,Molnar:2014zha} attempted to describe the prior datasets, with no quantitative agreement being reached so far.
 This suggests, that the longitudinal structure of the initial state or longitudinal evolution of the system are not yet properly understood in these models and more theoretical investigations are warranted.